 These are essential to preventing muscle cramping which can take place as you exert yourself much more intensely in the colder water.
 My current favorite – Trace Minerals ENDURE.
 I mix this in with my Cytomax, and it makes a huge difference in my performance.
 I’ve experimented in the past with Hammer Endurolytes, and they also work well.
 But I prefer the liquid formulation.

 The idea here is to get your body already physically attuned to exercising in the cold water about 1 hour before you even get in the lake.
-To minimize the immersion shock, I recommend the progressive cold shower technique.
+To minimize the immersion shock, I recommend what I term the progressive cold shower technique.
+Here’s how it’s done:

 These are tips and techniques we came up with after much trial and error.
 They are definitely “field tested,” so feel free to try them out to better prepare yourself for an extended cold water immersion.